How to format a Java int or long with printf example

 How use Java printf to format int values

-It’s much easier to format an int with printf than compared to a float or double, because decimal precision is not a concern.
+than a float or double, because decimal precision is not a concern.

-- Add additional parameters to left or right justify, add a plus sign, or zero pad
+- Add additional parameters to left or right justify, add a plus sign, or zero pad.

 Java int printf example